syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Multi-selection.md

 ---
 # Multi Selection

 Select multiple items from a suggestion list.
-There are two ways to perform multiselection in autocomplete.
+There are two ways to perform multi selection in autocomplete.

 * Token Representation